 Tour your garage and backyard for items you know would sell on Amazon continuously.

 Your product research may just be as near as your own backyard.

 When it comes to product research, pop culture is probably the hardest to category to crack (unless of course you’re deep into all the fandoms available).

-This niche has a ton of competition, but if you sell products with your own twist to pop culture references (such as popular movie lines etched into a wooden frame), you’d be surprised at how many customers would eat this up.
+This niche has a ton of competition, but if you sell products with your own twist to pop culture references (such as popular movie lines etched into a wooden frame), you’d be surprised at how many customers can and do eat this up.

-3 Ways You Can Find Top-Selling Products on Amazon
+3 Ways You Can Find Best Selling Products on Amazon

 Now that you know some of the best selling product categories on Amazon, it’s time to get into the nitty gritty details and decide on specific items.

 Amazon didn’t become the #1 online store with pure luck.

 It really has a strong system in place.

 If you look closely as you browse Amazon, there will be plenty of upselling opportunities sent your way.